GarrettJudd/Azure-UK-NHS/Data Warehouse/Azure Security and Compliance Blueprint - UK NHS Data Warehouse Overview.md

 **Bastion Host**: The bastion host is the single point of entry that allows users to access the deployed resources in this environment.
 The bastion host provides a secure connection to deployed resources by only allowing remote traffic from public IP addresses on a safe list.
 To permit remote desktop (RDP) traffic, the source of the traffic needs to be defined in the network security group.

-This solution creates a VM as a domain-joined bastion host with the following configurations:
+This solution creates a virtual machine as a domain-joined bastion host with the following configurations:
 -	[Antimalware extension](https://docs.microsoft.com/azure/security/azure-security-antimalware)
 -	[Operations Management Suite extension](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-extensions-oms)
 -	[Azure Diagnostics extension](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-extensions-diagnostics-template)
 -	[Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) using Azure Key Vault
--	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of VM resources when not in use
+-	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use
 -	[Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system

 ### Virtual network

 This reference architecture defines a private Virtual Network with an address space of 10.0.0.0/16.

 **Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a Virtual Network.
-Network security groups can be used to secure traffic at a subnet or individual VM level.
+Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following Network security groups exist:

   -	A network security group for the Data Tier (SQL Server Clusters, SQL Server Witness, and SQL Load Balancer)
   -	A network security group for the management bastion host